 Alavi-Bradley Symposium on Molecular Imaging and Theranostics

-This symposium is made possible by a generous donation from Dr. Abass Alavi and his wife, Dr. Jane Alavi.
+This symposium was made possible by a generous donation from Dr. Abass Alavi and his wife, Dr. Jane Alavi.
 The goal of the symposium is to bring together physicians, scientists, and students interested in advancing molecular imaging and developing theranostic agents and applications for image-guided therapy.
-Featuring a keynote address by Dr. Alavi himself and presentations by Dr. Zaver Bhujwalla and Dr. Dan Vigernon as plenary speakers, the symposium will offer a series of lectures on a wide range of topics of molecular imaging and theranostics.
+Featuring a keynote address by Dr. Alavi himself and presentations by Dr. Zaver Bhujwalla and Dr. Dan Vigernon as plenary speakers, the symposium offered a series of lectures on a wide range of topics of molecular imaging and theranostics.

-Awards will be given for outstanding abstracts.
+Awards were given for outstanding abstracts.